Governor in Council

 Appropriation (Supplementary 2024-2025) Bill 2025

-This bill formally approves $5.74 billion in government spending that exceeded the original 2024-25 budget.
-It's a standard constitutional process - the money has already been spent, and Parliament must now formally authorise it.
+This bill formally approves $5.74 billion in government spending that exceeded the original 2024-25 budget across 16 departments.
+It is a standard constitutional process -- the money has already been spent and reviewed by the Auditor-General, and Parliament must now formally authorise it.

 Local Government (Dissolution of Ipswich City Council) Bill 2018

-This bill dissolved Ipswich City Council and removed all councillors from office following a Crime and Corruption Commission investigation that found serious corruption and governance failures.
-An interim administrator was appointed to run the council until residents could elect new councillors at the 2020 local government elections.
+This bill dissolved Ipswich City Council and removed all councillors from office following a Crime and Corruption Commission investigation that found serious, long-running corruption and governance failures.
+An interim administrator was appointed with full council and mayoral powers to run the council until Ipswich residents could elect new councillors at the 2020 local government elections.

 Appropriation (Parliament) Bill (No. 2) 2019

-This bill authorises $639,000 in supplementary funding for the Queensland Parliament to cover unforeseen expenditure during 2018-19.
-It is a routine budget measure that formally approves spending that exceeded the original appropriation, as required by the Queensland Constitution.
+This bill authorises $639,000 in supplementary funding for the Queensland Parliament to cover unforeseen expenditure during the 2018-19 financial year.
+It is a routine budget measure that formally approves spending already incurred, as required by the Queensland Constitution.

 Appropriation Bill (No. 2) 2019

-This bill provides formal Parliamentary approval for $1.397 billion in supplementary government spending that occurred in 2018-19.
-Under Queensland's Constitution, all government expenditure from the Consolidated Fund must be authorised by Parliament, even when spending has already occurred with Governor in Council approval.
+This bill provides formal Parliamentary approval for $1.397 billion in supplementary government spending that occurred during 2018-19.
+The spending exceeded the original 2018 Budget and was initially authorised by the Governor in Council, but Queensland's Constitution requires all government expenditure from the Consolidated Fund to be approved by Parliament.

 Appropriation (Parliament) Bill (No. 2) 2021

 This bill formally authorises $1,795,000 in supplementary funding for the Queensland Parliament to cover unforeseen expenditure during the 2020-21 financial year.
-Under Queensland's Constitution, all government spending must be approved by Parliament, so this bill provides that formal approval for spending that has already occurred.
+Under Queensland's Constitution, all government spending from the Consolidated Fund must be approved by Parliament, so this bill provides that approval for spending that has already occurred.

 Appropriation Bill (No. 2) 2021